TsingQAQ/TsingQAQ.github.io/_projects/AIAA_DBF.md

 $$RAC=EWmax * Wingspan$$

 Notes:
 1 $$EWmax$$: Aircraft Empty weight
 2 $$M_2$$: Mission 2 score, mission 2 is a speed related game
 3 $$M_3$$: Mission 3 score, mission 3 is a capacity and endurance time related game

 ### Analysis
 The main difference between DBF match and other aeronatical competitions is the rule.
-Unlike many others that the design goal is clearly specified so that one can easily know that wether it is a racing or load competition, a series of score formula are provided for teams, and you have to analysis these formula to make out **what kind of aircraft have the highest possibilty to get a highest score**, thus optimizations and sensitivity analysis are usually involved.
+Unlike many others that the design goal is clearly specified so that one can easily know wether it is a racing or load competition, a series of score formula are provided for teams, and you have to analysis these formula to make out **what kind of aircraft has the highest possibilty to get a highest score**, thus optimizations and sensitivity analysis are usually involved.

 The crucial part of the match is to analysis the core formula.
 A "large" aircrafts can carry more payload and, more likely to get a higher score for Mission 3.
 While it will have a large $$EWmax$$ henc large $$RAC$$.
-By contrast, a lighter aircraft may be able to fly faster to get a better score at Mission 2, but it will not be expected to behave will in mission 3.
+By contrast, a lighter aircraft may be able to fly faster to get a better score at Mission 2, but it will not be expected to behave well in mission 3.

-In conclusion, differnt type of aircrafts will get different scores in dissions, and there's no obvious one that can obtain the highest score in multiple missions, a design optimization is expected to be carried out.
+In conclusion, differnt type of aircrafts will get different scores in missions, and there's no obvious one that can obtain the highest score for all missions,thus a design optimization is expected to be carried out.

 ## Approaches: How could PyADAO be helpful for the design
-In the initial design stage, a low fidelity solver is chosen as it can provide an result that is fast enough and with not too bad accuracy.
-Thus the AVL was used as the flow solver, different configurations were provided as candidates and analysised by a score model, which has a sub optimization process in it (Mixed Integer Nonlinear Optimization), the whole process was driven by a parallel partical swarm method to find a better one.
+In the initial design stage, a low fidelity solver is chosen as it can provide an result in a short time and with not too bad accuracy.
+Thus the AVL was used as the flow solver, different configurations were provided as candidates and analysised by a score model, which has a sub optimization process in it (Mixed Integer Nonlinear Optimization), the whole process was driven by a parallel partical swarm method to find a better configuration for higher score.

 As illustrated bellow, the whole optimization process was built as a case in PyADAO and thanks to that the solver and optimizer was all implemented in the framework, the total code lines is within 1k.
 ![](https://github.com/TsingQAQ/TsingQAQ.github.io/blob/master/images/AIAA_DBF/framework.png?raw=true)